Martin Amini's 'Hot Breath Summer' Bit & Marriage

 It's about the decision to keep choosing someone after the performance is over.

-"Hot girl summer" as a cultural phrase is about a specific kind of confidence — presenting your best self, the heightened version of yourself that you bring to the world.
+Part of what makes it sticky is that it reframes something.
+"Hot girl summer" as a cultural phrase is about a specific kind of confidence — presenting your best self, making your presence known, the heightened version of yourself that you bring to the world.

 Hot Breath Summer is the anti-pose.
 It's the opposite of performance.
 It's the version of yourself that exists before you've brushed your teeth and made any decisions about how to appear.
 And the argument embedded in the bit is that this — the honest, unpresentable version — is actually where intimacy lives.

-A lot of people in that room had probably been told by Instagram and movies that love is supposed to look a certain way.
+A lot of people in that room had probably been told by Instagram and movies and every other cultural input that love is supposed to look a certain way.
 Curated.
 Elevated.
 The good angle.

 Martin is making the case that the angle you're most afraid to show is the one that actually counts.

-That's why the phrase stuck.
+That's why people chant it.
 It's not just a funny phrase.
 It's a permission slip.

 ---